The Big Four Economic Indicators: December Nonfarm Employment

 There is, however, a general belief that there are four big indicators that the committee weighs heavily in their cycle identification process.
 They are:

 - Nonfarm Employment

 The Latest Indicator Data

 The chart below shows the monthly percent change in this indicator since the turn of the century, a period that includes two recessions.
-The latest 0.11% MoM increase was below the 0.14% absolute change since the end of the last recession.
+The latest 0.10% MoM increase is lower than the 0.14% absolute change since the end of the last recession.
 We've included a 12-month moving average to help visualize the trend.